dreikanter/public-static/README.md

 # public-static

 A small Python script used to build single-page¹ static website from [Markdown](http://daringfireball.net/projects/markdown) source, [Mustache](http://mustache.github.com) template and [Skeleton](http://getskeleton.com) CSS framework.
-Created <s>to maintain author's homepage</s> for fun.
+Created ~~to maintain author's homepage~~ for fun.
 Inspired by [addmeto.cc](https://github.com/bobuk/addmeto.cc) and couple of other geeky projects.

 ¹ — two pages will be Ok too.